norrland90/tic-tac-toe/README.md

 ### Project status

-- This is version 0 of the project.
+- This is version 1 of the project.
-- Working on version 1.
+- More simplification may be done.
+Maybe in the future.

 ### Contact